bobmarks/matie/README.md

 If no flags are displayed then the default is every view (list, edit, new and view).

-Most of the bulk of the configuration is in the `columns` section so a shorthand format exists to speed up declaration i.e.
+Most of the bulk of the configuration is in the `column` section so a shorthand format exists to speed up declaration i.e.

-####  - Global definitions
+text|,-|select id, username from user order by username textarea|,-|select id, username from user order by username combobox|,-|select id, username from user order by username combobox-multi|,-|select id, username from user order by username chekcbox|,-|select id, username from user order by username radio|,-|select id, username from user order by username

+### 4.2 Matie `global` definitions

+This is useful if you want to over

+### 4.3 Matie `global` definitions

+This is useful if you want to over

+### 4.4 Matie `` definitions

+Basdfasdf

+### 4.5 Matie `global` definitions

 This is useful if you want to override global definitions across your admin client.
 These are sections of YAML which apply to the entire application but can be overriden in each section if desired.
 For example: -